jager1win/gucli/README.md

 The first line describes the structure - add commands accordingly Editing settings can be done either in GUI or text editor.
 After manual editing, restart the application.

-You can add command: `xdg-open /home/$USER/.config/gucli/commands.toml` & replace `xdg-open` with your preferred text editor SN (system notification) will always show error messages, even when disabled Command ID in tray menu is the command string itself - for explicit selection and error prevention.
+SN (system notification) will always show error messages, even when disabled Command ID in tray menu is the command string itself - for explicit selection and error prevention.
 Use trailing `&` for complex commands (background execution)